-Figure 6 depicts the adjusted communication protocol in action.
-During the first period of preemption-free scheduling, the transmission rate can be as high as 250 bps.
-However, when preemption starts, the sender responds to frequent transmission failures with increased retries, allowing the receiver continue to receive and decode data without uncorrectable error.
+Figure 7 depicts the adjusted communication protocol in action.
+During the first period of full speed running, the transmission rate can be as high as over 250 bps.
+However, when throttle back starts, the sender responds to frequent transmission failures with increased retries, allowing the receiver continue to receive and decode data without uncorrectable error.
 And correspondingly, the transmission rate drops to below 50 bps.
 Finally, when the harsh scheduling condition is alleviated, the transmission rate is automatically restored.
-The capability of adaptively adjusting transmission rates to channel conditions, evidences the versatility of our reliable communication protocol.
+The capability of adaptively adjusting transmission rates according to channel conditions evidences the versatility of our reliable communication protocol.